alpergel/alpergel.github.io/CS180/PROJECT_3/README.md

   <img src="assets/B2/MR_patch2.png" alt="Feature Descriptors 3" style="width: 26%; min-width: 180px; border-radius: 16px; border: 2.5px solid #e5e7eb;">
   <br>
   <span style="font-size: 1.05rem; color: #64748b;">
     <b>Feature Descriptors:</b> Extracted 8x8 normalized feature descriptors from three different images.
-For each, Top row shows 40x40 grayscale window patch, Second row shows 8x8 downsampled and blurred window, and third row shows mean/gain adjusted 8x8 patch, which we use as the final descriptor.
-Due to matplotlib bounds, there isnt a visible difference between rows 2 and 3, but the gain/mean normalization helped the matching process substantially.
+For each, the top row shows the 40x40 grayscale window patch, the second row shows the 8x8 downsampled and blurred window, and the third row shows the mean/gain adjusted 8x8 patch, which we use as the final descriptor.
+Due to matplotlib render bounds, there isn't a visible difference between rows 2 and 3, but the gain/mean normalization helped the matching process substantially.
 Bear Image (First), CITRIS Room Image (Second), Meeting Room Image (Third)
   </span>
 </p>

 <h3>Part B.3: Feature Matching</h3>

 <p style="margin: 0 0 10px; color: #334155;">
 To do feature matching, I implemented the "nn_match" function, which simply implements nearest neighbor matching between the two sets of image patches using Lowe's ratio test.
-First it preprocesses and flattens both sets of patches into 2D arrays, then computes the pairwise distances between all patches from set A and set B using the matrix operation optimized dist2 function that was given.
+First, it preprocesses and flattens both sets of patches into 2D arrays, then computes the pairwise distances between all patches from set A and set B using the matrix operation optimized dist2 function that was given.
 For each patch in A, it essentially finds the two nearest neighbors in B and applies Lowe's ratio test.
-This test keeps only matches where the dist to the closest neighbor is less than 0.75 times the dist to the second-closest neighbor (lets us filter out the ambiguous matches).
-This is what Prof. Efros described in class as the Russian Grandma test where if one coord has two possibly good solutions, then it has no good solutions.
+This test keeps only matches where the distance to the closest neighbor is less than 0.75 times the distance to the second-closest neighbor (allowing us to filter out the ambiguous matches).
+This is what Prof. Efros described in class as the Russian Grandma test, where if one point has two possibly good solutions, then it has no good solutions.
 Finally, it returns an array containing the indices of matching patches from both sets along with their distances, sorted from best to worst match quality.

-Some notes: I could've used vector-optimized KNN implementations (e.g. scikit-learn) for a faster and better solution, but I wanted to try to do it manually.
-As you'll notice in the correspondance images below, there are a lot of noisy matches, almost all of which fail to get past the next RANSAC step.
-However, with some experimentation I found that even slightly increasing the patch size considerably lowered noisy results, so if compute is available, it would be a good idea to increase patch size, and mess with the Lowe ratio to avoid false positive correspondances.
+Some notes: I could've used vector-optimized KNN implementations (e.g., scikit-learn) for a faster and better solution, but I wanted to try to do it manually.
+As you'll notice in the correspondence images below, there are a lot of noisy matches, almost all of which fail to get past the next RANSAC step.
+However, with some experimentation I found that even slightly increasing the patch size considerably lowered noisy results, so if compute is available, it would be a good idea to increase patch size and adjust the Lowe ratio to avoid false positive correspondences.

 <p style="margin: 32px 0;">